Amadeo Bennetta

 Taking Pencil to Paper

-I journeyed Westward in 2011 to join Walker Warner, drawn to the firm’s understated, site-sensitive approach to contextual design.
-I tend to fall back to observing what the landscape has served up for us to work with—not as constraints, but as a backdrop and an opportunity to occupy the site almost invisibly.
+In 2011, I moved west to join Walker Warner, drawn to the firm’s understated, site-sensitive approach to contextual design.
+I tend to begin by observing what the landscape has given us to work with, seeing it not as a constraint but as both a backdrop and an opportunity to occupy the site as quietly as possible.

 “Do Something Amazing”